ukad-group/umbraco-package-mapbox/README.md

 ```

 ## Test site

 A test side is included with basic content saved in a SqLite (for v10 + v11).

 ### Demo site Umbraco Backoffice Login Details

 **Username**: me@mail.com
 **Password**: 1234567890

+## Support and engineering services

+UKAD provides engineering support for teams that need help with solution design, integration or long term development.
+If you want to extend this project or need expertise in .NET, React, Azure, AI, Umbraco or Optimizely, you can contact us at hi@ukad-group.com.